intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 Notice: By default device and distribution support is disabled and so renders conventional host operations.

 ### __PTensor__ Operations
 The initial set of operations matches the requirements of the core of [array-API](https://data-apis.org/array-api/latest/API_specification/index.html).
 Notice, since we focus on compute-follows-data, only the creation functions/operations will require the `device` and `team` attributes.
-The operations in the PTensor dialect accept different tensor-like types as input arguments: ptensors, tensors and MemRefs.
-Apparently, operations can only implement compute-follows-data if the inputs have `device` and `team` attributes, e.g. if they are of ptensor type.
-Standard tensor and memref inputs are treated as ptensors with default `device` and `team`.
+The operations in the PTensor dialect operate on ptensors.
+To allow operations on standard tensors and memrefs the PTensor dialect provides the operation `from_ranked` to convert MemRefs and RankedTensors to ptensors with default `device` and `team`.

 Notice: some of the operations mutate existing ptensors.